CentaurusInfra/fornax-serverless/doc/get_start.md

 Node Agent is installed on each node which run containers, Node Agent use Containerd and CNI plugin to implement container.

+If you are not familiar these third party software component when you install, you can reference [Setting Up Detail](https://github.com/CentaurusInfra/fornax-serverless/blob/main/doc/fornax_setup.md).

 # 1. Install Fornax Core

 ## 1.1 Install Etcd